Science panel says the FAA is too tough on drones

-Science advisers to the federal government say safety regulators should do more to speed the integration of commercial drones into the nation’s airspace.
+Science advisers to the federal government say safety regulators are hindering the spread of commercial drones by being too cautious about the risks posed by the flying machines.

-The National Academies of Science, Engineering and Medicine said in a report Monday that federal safety regulators are often “overly conservative” and need to balance the overall benefits of drones instead of focusing only on their risk to airplanes and helicopters.
+The National Academies of Science, Engineering and Medicine said in a report Monday that federal safety regulators need to balance the overall benefits of drones instead of treating them the same way that they oversee airliners.

-Academy experts say the Federal Aviation Administration tilts against proposals for commercial uses of unmanned aircraft without considering their potential to reduce other risks and save lives.
+Academy experts said in a strongly worded report that the Federal Aviation Administration tilts against proposals for commercial uses of unmanned aircraft without considering their potential to reduce other risks and save lives.

-For example, they say, when drones are used to inspect cell-phone towers it reduces the risk of making workers climb up the towers.
+For example, they said, when drones are used to inspect cell-phone towers, it reduces the risk of making workers climb up the towers.

 In a statement, an FAA spokesman said the agency was working to safely speed the integration of drones into the airspace.
 The science board’s recommendations match the FAA’s efforts “and we see them as an endorsement of our efforts and encouragement to accelerate our efforts,” he said.

-The high-level science board accused the FAA of making “overly conservative risk assessments” that have slowed beneficial commercial uses of drones.
+The high-level science board said that the FAA was making “overly conservative risk assessments” about drones by applying the same near-zero tolerance for risk that it uses with other aircraft.

 “In many cases, the focus has been on ‘What might go wrong?’ instead of a holistic risk picture” that considers overall risk and benefit, the advisers wrote.